amanzi/amanzi/doc/input_spec/AmanziInputSpec.rst

   * [SU] `"Transient`" [list] - A time-accurate evolution is desired

-   * [SU] `"Start`" [double] (Optional): Start time for integration (if a steady mode exists then this time must equal the steady end time)
+   * [SU] `"Start`" [double] Start time for integration (if a steady mode exists then this time must equal the steady end time) (S: Optional)

    * [SU] `"End`" [double]: End of integration period

-   * [SU] `"Initial Time Step`" [double]: (Optional) The intitial time step for the transient calculation.
-If unspecified, Amanzi will compute this value based on numerical stability limitations, scaled by the parameter `"Initial Time Step Multiplier`"
+   * [SU] `"Initial Time Step`" [double] The intitial time step for the transient calculation.
+(S: If unspecified, Amanzi will compute this value based on numerical stability limitations, scaled by the parameter `"Initial Time Step Multiplier`")

    * [S] `"Initial Time Step Multiplier`" [double] (Optional) If internally computed time step used, it will be scaled by this factor (default value: 1)